GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

-# Inbound identity using Passport
+# Inbound identity

 ## Overview

-Gluu bundles the [Passport.js authentication middleware](https://passportjs.org) project to support "inbound identity" from external SAML, OAuth, and OpenID Connect providers.
-With inbound identity, users can be sent from the Gluu Server to external identity providers (where they presumably already have user accounts) for authentication and dynamic registration.
+Gluu bundles the [Passport.js authentication middleware](https://passportjs.org) project to support user authentication at external SAML, OAuth, and OpenID Connect providers (a.k.a. "inbound identity").

-The integration consists of the Passport Node.js application and a couple of custom interception scripts and pages for oxAuth, which together coordinate the flows and interfaces required to configure the Gluu Server to support inbound identity with a range of external providers.
+The integration consists of custom authentication scripts and web pages for oxAuth, and the Passport Node.js application.
+Together, these assets coordinate the flows and interfaces required to configure the Gluu Server to support inbound identity with a range of external providers.

 !!!
-Note
+Attention
     From Gluu Server CE 4.0 onwards, all inbound identity configurations can be made in the oxTrust admin UI.

 ## Passport setup